 - two drink and driving offences (or being in charge of a vehicle while unfit through drink) within 10 years

-- refusing or failing to supply a specimen for analysis
+- refusing or failing to give a specimen for analysis

-As well as paying a higher fee to renew your driving licence, you may also have to attend and pay for a medical examination.
+As well as paying a higher fee to renew your driving licence, you may also have to go to and pay for a medical examination.

 More information about the HRO scheme

-A HRO will be subject to a higher fee for a provisional licence and medical examination, the purpose of which is to ensure that he or she does not have any medical condition that may affect suitability to drive.
+A HRO will have to pay a higher fee for a provisional licence and medical examination, the purpose of which is to make sure that he or she does not have any medical condition that may affect suitability to drive.

-Please note: All costs associated with the medical examination must be borne by the applicant subject to the scheme.
+Please note: All costs associated with the medical examination must be borne by the applicant.